espcn/.github/profile/README.md

 Welcome to the official GitHub organization of the Escola Superior Pedagógica do Cuanza Norte (ESPECN), a public higher education institution located in Ndalatando, Cuanza Norte, Angola.

-Founded in 2007, ESPECN is dedicated to academic excellence, teacher education, scientific research, and community development in the field of Educational Sciences.
+Founded in 2007, ESPECN is dedicated to teacher education, scientific research, academic development, and community engagement in the field of Educational Sciences.

-## Mission
+## About ESPECN

+ESPECN is part of Angola’s public higher education system and contributes to the training of qualified education professionals for national and regional development.

+The institution promotes:

-ESPECN promotes high-level academic and professional training through:
+- Higher education and professional training

-- Teaching and learning
-- Scientific research
+- Scientific and pedagogical research
+- Educational innovation
-- University extension and community engagement
+- University extension and community service
-- Educational innovation and digital transformation
+- Academic cooperation and digital transformation

 ## Academic Areas

-Our institution offers undergraduate programs and academic activities in areas including:
+Programs and academic activities include:

 - Primary Education
 - Early Childhood Education